Bias of Damped Lyman-$\alpha$ systems from their cross-correlation with CMB lensing: Theory

 where $\Phi(\chi\nv,\chi)$ is the Weyl potential evaluated in the lightcone.
 The Weyl potential is $\Phi=\psi+\phi$, where $\phi$ and $\psi$ are the two metric potentials in the Newtonian gauge.
 In the case of CMB lensing, $\chi_s$ is the distance to the surface of last scattering.
 Finally, the convergence $\kappa$ is given by the Laplacian of $\Phi_L$ on the sphere $\kappa\equiv\nabla_{\nv}^2\Phi_L/2$.

 On the other hand, assuming that DLAs and quasars are biased tracers of the underlying matter density perturbations, their angular overdensity is given by:

 where $\alpha$ denotes either DLAs or QSOs, $b_\alpha$ is the linear bias factor of tracer $\alpha$, $p_\alpha(\chi)$ is its normalized selection function and $\delta_M(\chi\nv,\chi)$ is the matter overdensity field in the lightcone.
-The equation above uses a number of approximations.
-First, we assume that a scale-independent, linear bias factor is enough to characterize the relation between the DLA/QSO distribution and the density field, which is known to be a good approximation on large, linear scales.
+The equation above assumes that a scale-independent, linear bias factor is enough to characterize the relation between the DLA/QSO distribution and the density field, which is known to be a good approximation on large, linear scales.
 The noise properties of the Planck lensing map, as well as the high shot noise of both source catalogs guarantee that only linear scales ($r\gtrsim20\,{\rm Mpc}/h$) contribute significantly to the total signal-to-noise of this measurement, and therefore this approximation should suffice.
-On the other hand, we have neglected the effect of lensing magnification.
-Although this effect is present on all scales, its contribution is subdominant, and therefore irrelevant given the large error bars of this measurement.

 The angular cross-power spectrum between $\kappa$ and $\delta^\alpha$, defined as the two-point correlator of the harmonic coefficients of both quantities, $C^{\kappa\alpha}_\ell\equiv\langle\kappa_{\ell m}\delta^\alpha_{\ell m}\rangle$, can be related to the matter power spectrum $P(k,z,z')$ as: